Passport to the Internet

-Passport to the Internet - the Student tutorial for Internet literacy (Grades 4-8) was created by the Media Awareness Network in Canada.
+Passport to the Internet - the Student tutorial for Internet literacy (Grades 4-8) was created by the Media Smarts in Canada.
 It gives the opportunity for children to learn to do online activities in a secure environment.
 This e-learning tutorial is modular-based and these interactive modules are key to the Passport to the Internet approach: students learn by performing the actual tasks they do online - using a search engine, carrying on a conversation, creating a profile - as the interactive medium allows students to learn Internet literacy skills in authentic environments.
 The modules include:

 - MyFace, a social networking site that challenges students to create an engaging profile while protecting their privacy;

 - Co-Co’s Choco Match: a simulated advergame that teaches the “tricks of the trade” that online advertisers use to reach young consumers;